-KIA Oval Hospitality Tickets and Corporate Packages – England v South Africa and England v West Indies 2017
+KIA Oval Hospitality Tickets and Corporate Packages – England v Australia and England v India 2018

 The Kia Oval in Kennington, south London is home to Surrey County Cricket Club – formed in 1845 and one of the most historic sports clubs in the UK.
 It has also staged International cricket there since 1880 and was the ground where the Ashes were born in 1882.

 Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders which overlook the ground.
 The Club first won the County Championship in 1890 and in a golden era from 1952 to 1958 took the title an unprecedented seven consecutive times.

 Ever Since we have been introduced to One Day and Twenty20 cricket, Surrey have also had a lot of success in the limited overs game.